ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring the psychology of power (a satirical breakdown)
+   - Exploring why humans are obsessed with power (even in group chats)
    - Finding the satirical angle
    - Making it relatable and timeless